Guangzhou Metro: Line 1

 Line 1 runs from Xilang to Guangzhou East railway station, with a total length of 18.5 km.

 Except for Kengkou and Xilang, all stations on Line 1 are underground.
 Its first section, from Xilang to Huangsha, opened on 28 June 1997, making Guangzhou the fourth city in mainland China to have a metro system.
 The full line started operation two years later on 28 June 1999.
-Line 1's color is yellow.